 From the article:

-“Our system provides the capability [to detect and avoid aircraft] and gives unmanned pilots air traffic alerts, conflict warnings and collision avoidance commands,” says Kraettli Epperson, Vigilant Aerospace CEO.
+“Our system provides the capability to detect-and-avoid aircraft and gives unmanned pilots air traffic alerts, conflict warnings and self-separation commands,” says Kraettli Epperson, Vigilant Aerospace CEO.
 “The system can also send avoidance commands to an autopilot and uses the existing air traffic control system and aviation radio transponders to detect, track and avoid an aircraft.”

 “It is a very exciting time to be working in the autonomous systems and remote sensing industry because we are on the edge of a new technical frontier, and the land run has just begun,” said Epperson.